TheOnlySyntax/Freqman-hacked-files/README.md

 1. Power off the PortaPack.
 2. Remove the SD card and insert it into your computer.
-3. In the SD card root, create a folder named:
+3. In the SD card root, go into folder named:

    /FREQMAN/